saltyorg/docs/docs/saltbox/inventory/index.md

 Advanced use cases that would normally require editing roles can now be handled through the inventory system instead.

-Any variables defined in `/srv/git/saltbox/roles/<role_name>/defaults/main.yml` are available to be overridden by the user in  `/srv/git/saltbox/inventories/host_vars/localhost.yml`.
+Any variables defined in `/srv/git/saltbox/roles/<role_name>/defaults/main.yml` are available to be overridden by the user in:

+`/srv/git/saltbox/inventories/host_vars/localhost.yml`

 This implementation avoids git merge conflicts when updating Saltbox.

 Should you require additional functionality then by all means create an issue on the [main repository](https://github.com/saltyorg/Saltbox/) and we'll look at accommodating it.